naya1098/finalproject/README.md

 In-Game Limitations:

 The game currently supports only predefined answers for simplicity.
 The questions are kind of structured similarly and may not cover a broad range of customization due to time limitations.
 The script requires user input to proceed, so it cannot run on its own.

+CREDITS:
+I credit Mahad Khan for reviewing my code and giving me contructive feedback on how to improve.
+He never coded anything on my project, just made verbal suggestions.
+Some of which I decided to implement in the final project that is presented to you today.